groundboi/dotfiles/README.md

   * `Ctrl-W s` (and likewise for v) will split the window.
 Can do `:sf FILE` to split and find file, as well as put `:vert` in front of any splitting command to make it vertical split.
   * When using netrw (say via `:Vex`), my bindings have <enter> open in a new window
   * SPACE is mapped to fzf - use `C-x` and `C-v` to open in splits
+  * Although I typically prefer using GDB with GEF, you can use :Termdebug in vim to see source and debugger side by side
+    * First need to `packadd termdebug` then `:Termdebug`.
+Can do a lot of native GDB commands from the source window, like `:Break`, etc.
+    * Useful to do a `let g:termdebug_wide=1`
+    * Works for remote/cross compilation debugging too!
+And with GEF
   * **TODO**: Filtering text to external commands, writing, reading, etc.

 ### `tmux`